 Selected Articles: David Nagel

-David Nagel is the executive producer for THE Journal and Campus Technology.
+David Nagel is editorial director, education for 1105 Media's Public Sector Media Group.
 The articles listed below represent a sampling of his recent work.
 To find the 1,000 most recent articles by David, please use our online search tool

 Your Windows mobile device doesn't have a numeric keypad, so how do you type characters like em dashes or bullets without having to open Word or Character Map?